 During my first pregnancy, I read a variety of books to prepare me for how to be a mother.
 They covered how to combat common ailments during each of the three trimesters of pregnancy.
 Topics included: nausea, muscle cramping, and difficulties sleeping.
-They also offered tips for nursing and sleep training, and discussed the pros and cons of a delayed vaccination schedule.
+They also offered tips for nursing and sleep training, and discussed a parent’s options regarding vaccinations.
 But I read nothing that prepared me for how I would feel during the early days postpartum.
 I knew caring for my new little one was going to be a 24/7 experience, but the effects of hormonal imbalance combined with prolonged sleep deprivation came as a shock.
-I didn’t anticipate the whirlwind of emotions: fear, anxiety sadness, joy, guilt, anger, frustration, and love.
+I didn’t anticipate the whirlwind of emotions: fear, anxiety, sadness, joy, guilt, anger, frustration, and love.
 Sometimes they hit me all at once, and I felt overwhelmed by the deluge.

 So, during my second pregnancy, I found myself more drawn to books on how to prepare for the fourth trimester.